conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ## Install & Configure

-Provider should be installed automatically with `terraform init`, but it's recommended to pin a specific version or range of version using following [`required_providers`](https://developer.hashicorp.com/terraform/language/providers/requirements) configuration :
+The provider should be installed automatically with `terraform init`, but it's recommended to pin a specific version or range of versions using the following [`required_providers`](https://developer.hashicorp.com/terraform/language/providers/requirements) configuration :

 ```hcl
 terraform {